Close Button

 What Are the Key Components of a White-Label Softphone?

-Behind every seamless call lies a carefully engineered set of building blocks.
+Behind every SIP client, a common synonym for softphones, lies a carefully engineered set of building blocks.
 White-label softphones are designed with scalability and flexibility at their core.
-Their modular structure includes:
+The main goal is to send voice over the internet.
+However, as business telephony grew and modernized itself, white label softphones started offering advanced calling capabilities.

 • SIP Protocol: The engine that powers call signaling and media setup.